Grimrukh/soulstruct-blender/README.md

 ### Map Collision Models (HKX)

-Supported for Dark Souls 1 (either version) only, with export currently only available for Dark Souls: Remastered.

 Collision meshes are Havok mesh files (`.hkx`) that are placed in maps to define physical boundaries, killplanes, and more.
 The HKX file is complicated, but ultimately is just a collection of one or more simple meshes, each with a material index that determines its physical material, sound effects, and so on (wood, stone, metal, grass, ...).
 Each